 My friend, neighbor, and colleague has taken house hacking to the next level!
 He purchased a stationary RV for $1,500.
 He puts that in his parking space and lives in that while fully renting out his one-bedroom apartment on Airbnb.
 This strategy is for the hustler who is clearly willing to do what it takes to achieve early financial independence.

 In Denver, where the price point is relatively high, this makes a lot of sense for the young, single folks looking to eliminate their housing expense.

 5. Renting Out an Additional Dwelling Unit

-Ben Leybovich, an active user here on BiggerPockets and a good friend of Brandon Turner, calls this “luxurious house hacking.”
+Ben Leybovich, an active user here on BiggerPockets and a good friend of Brandon Turner, calls this “luxury house hacking.”
 This is on the opposite end of the spectrum as the trailer and works well if you have a family.

 You either purchase a property with an additional dwelling unit or build one yourself.
 It’s helpful if the unit can have at least a small kitchenette, an operative bathroom, and a comfortable bed to sleep in.

 Then, you guessed it—rent it out!
-You could rent it full time or on Airbnb.
+You could rent it full-time or on Airbnb.